-A heavy deadlift is something you really fell in your core.
+A heavy deadlift is something you really feel in your core.
 When you have the proper movement pattern in place you will automatically “brace” your abdominal muscles to tense up your middle section to support the weight.

 One of the key muscle groups in a deadlift are the forearms.
 They are responsible for producing to force to grip the bar.
 If you can’t hold on to the bar, you can’t lift it.
-Doing deadlift will over time improve your grip strength better than anything else.
+Doing a deadlift will over time improve your grip strength better than anything else.

 So the deadlift directly activates at least these muscle groups: